 Driveways, walkways, fences, walls and slabs on ground.

 The portion of the land that may reasonably be considered as facilitating the use and enjoyment of the dwelling, trees and hedges.

-- Replacing a dwelling component listed under repair work that cannot be repaired also constitutes repair work.
+- Replacing a dwelling component listed above that cannot be repaired also constitutes repair work.

-- If the residence is damaged to such an extent that it is preferable to rebuild it, any work to rebuild the residence that is attributable to the dwelling components listed under repair work is considered to have been done to repair the damage to the residence.
+- If the residence is damaged to such an extent that it is preferable to rebuild it, any work to rebuild the residence that is attributable to the dwelling components listed above is considered to have been done to repair the damage to the residence.